We are flying high for Halloween. One girl wants a bat costume and one a butterfly costume. A good DIY challenge for Mama I was ready to take on.

 I ended up cutting the bottom a bit shorter than this picture shows.

-I then hand sewed the dowels in the fabric on each side and attached ties at the hands and the neck.
+I then hand sewed the dowels in the fabric (by wrapping the fabric around) on each side and attached ties at the hands and the neck.

 I love how it behaves like real bat wings!

 How to Make a Girls Butterfly Costume Wings: